 Contractors may apply for an annual permit by providing the following:

-- Apply for a permit (online application instructions PDF)
+- Apply for a permit or make a payment (online application instructions PDF)

 - A copy of your contractor’s license